m0spf/cloudlog-docker/README.md

 - Documentation still a work in progress.

-- To use, clone this repo and:
+- To use, ensure you have a recent version of docker and docker-compose installed, then clone this repo and:
   - cp .env.sample .env
   - edit .env with your details
   - ./install.sh